newageoflight/gsse-anki/primer.md

 - In line with S20, start with the simplest.
 We've currently agreed on the following order:
     - Anatomy
         1. Last's and Instant Anatomy (try to combine/reconcile).
 Use the other resources more as understanding guides.
+- For other areas, most should already be covered by the USMLE merge-in.
+It's likely that the two most critical non-anatomy areas (physiology and pathology) will be a superset of the USMLE content so here's their resource order:
     - Physiology
-        1. Julie Mundy's slides
+        1. Leon Lai notes, Julie Mundy's slides
         2. Anything closer to BRS Physiology than Ganong's (in terms of style)
         3. Ganong's/West's
     - Pathology
-        1. Julie Mundy's slides
+        1. Leon Lai notes, Julie Mundy's slides
-        2. Robbins/Pathoma
+        2. Anything closer to Pathoma than Robbins
+        3. Robbins
+- As for the others, if there's something that's not covered by the USMLE merge-in, let me know and we'll sort it out.

 ## The absolute basics of using Git, Github and Github Desktop
 ### Why you shouldn't be scared of Git